Shaken Baby Syndrome Defense

-Defense Against Criminal Charges of Non-Accidental Trauma
+Defense Against Criminal Charges of Non-Accidental Trauma in Johnson County, Kansas

 Because of the recent trend toward “Mandatory Reporting Laws,” any time a child is treated in an emergency room and diagnosed with subdural hematoma and retinal hemorrhages there is an immediate – almost “default” – diagnosis of Non-Accidental Trauma (NAT) or Shaken Baby Syndrome (SBS).
 This diagnosis results in transfer of child custody to child protective services and initiation of serious criminal charges.
 In Kansas, if a child dies as a result of alleged abuse, the charge is First Degree Murder carrying a statutory mandatory sentence of life in prison with no opportunity for parole for 20 years.